 LLZO was chosen for its high ionic conductivity, and good chemical and electrochemical stability.
 The electrolyte’s non-rigid structure allows it to maintain very good contact with electrodes and prevents it from cracking during handling and battery

-A lithium-sulfur battery made using NBL’s novel electrolyte showed high capacity, fast charge/discharge capability, and interesting polysulfide shuttling control that stabilized the battery’s performance.
-In tests, the novel
+A lithium-sulfur battery made using NBL’s novel electrolyte showed high capacity, fast charge/discharge capability, and interesting polysulfide shuttling control 2 that stabilized the battery’s performance.
+In tests, the novel electrolyte

 Prof. Ying said, “Our 3D sheet-based framework was found to be crucial for optimal battery performance.
 Moreover, our system demonstrated outstanding stability under extreme temperatures.
 These results illustrate the excellent potential of our sheet-based

-structure as a framework for other quasi-solid lithium batteries.”
+structure as a framework for other semi-solid lithium batteries.”